 • Quicker to market by not overbuilding unnecessary features

 • Reduction in costs by not wasting time on non-value add activities

-Think User Story Mapping can help you or your business out?
-Check out cardboardit.com and sign up for your free 30 Day Trial today!
+Hope you found this introduction to user story mapping helpful.
+Check out cardboardit.com and sign up for your free 14 Day Trial today!